joaorufino/sword-health-exercise/README.md

 # AWS EKS Infrastructure - Requirements Implementation Map

-This repository implements a production-ready Kubernetes infrastructure on AWS.
-The table below maps each requirement to its implementation.
+This repository creates an easily replicatable system for the deployment of a secure kubernetes cluster.
+The solution privileges the DRY paradigm.

+The submitted solution is in the *delivered* branch.

 ## Requirements to Implementation Mapping